ljw1004/csharpspec/csharp/expressions.md

 *  The right operand of the `+=` or `-=` operator is evaluated, and, if required, converted to the type of the left operand through an implicit conversion (§6.1).
 *  An event accessor of the event is invoked, with argument list consisting of the right operand, after evaluation and, if necessary, conversion.
 If the operator was `+=`, the `add` accessor is invoked; if the operator was `-=`, the `remove` accessor is invoked.

 An event assignment expression does not yield a value.
-Thus, an event assignment expression is valid only in the context of a *statement-expression* (§8.6).
+Thus, an event assignment expression is valid only in the context of a *statement_expression* (§8.6).

 ## Expression

-An *expression* is either a *non-assignment-expression* or an *assignment*.
+An *expression* is either a *non_assignment_expression* or an *assignment*.

 ```antlr
 expression